boynux/AngularFacebook/README.md

 Licensed under GPLv3

-> If you're looking for CoffeeScript version of this library, look at [Francios Roland](https://github.com/francois-roland/AngularFacebook) job.
+> If you're looking for CoffeeScript version of this library, look at [Francois Roland](https://github.com/francois-roland/AngularFacebook) job.